AustinCodingAcademy/advanced-ecommerce-1/README.md

 ### Add Item To Cart
-* Add a button to ProductDetail "Add To Cart"
+* X Add a button to ProductDetail "Add To Cart"
 * When the button is clicked it should increase the value of the state numberOfItemsInCart by 1
 * The Header should update to show the current value of numberOfItemsInCart
 * How does Header get that information in order to show it?